devloos/Portifolio/client/README.md

 # quick

-- get more of a glass look on hover (projects)
 - get arrow animations on hover (projects)
 - different ring color toggle
 - get x logo instead of twitter